How We Evaluated These Tools

 Sheelon

-Most generous free tier in the category
+Most useful free tier in the category

 Blooket